izzyreal/vmpc-docs/install.rst

 Building from source
 --------------------
 You should be able to build VMPC2000XL on many platforms, for example most Linux distributions.

-If you wish to build the VMPC2000XL JUCE implementation as is, which is the implementation used for the available binaries, please follow `the instructions here <https://github.com/izzyreal/vmpc-workspace>`_.
+If you wish to build VMPC2000XL from source, please follow `the instructions here <https://github.com/izzyreal/vmpc-juce>`_.

 Additionally the project has been set up in such a way that alternative front-ends can be implemented.
-Start exploring `the source code <https://github.com/izzyreal/vmpc-workspace>`_ of the JUCE implementation.
+Start exploring `the source code <https://github.com/izzyreal/vmpc-juce>`_ of the JUCE implementation, which, in this context, serves as a reference implementation.

-The main idea for an alternative front-end is to do what `vmpc juce <https://github.com/izzyreal/vmpc-juce>`_ is doing, i.e. exchange audio i/o with and direct controller input into `mpc <https://github.com/izzyreal/mpc>`_ and present the state of this library's core entity, :code:`Mpc`, and its children, to the user.
+The main idea for an alternative front-end is to do what `vmpc juce <https://github.com/izzyreal/vmpc-juce>`_ is doing, i.e. exchange audio i/o with, and direct controller input into, `mpc <https://github.com/izzyreal/mpc>`_, and present the state of this library's core entity, :code:`Mpc`, and its children, to the user.
 This presentation can be for example an ASCII display, a hardware LCD or a `vector GUI <https://github.com/izzyreal/vmpc>`_, and the controller input can come from a dedicated MPC-like board.
 A `somewhat functional VR concept <https://github.com/izzyreal/vmpc-unreal-plugin>`_ was implemented in Unreal.

-Install using the installers (MacOS/Windows)
+Install using the installers (macOS/Windows)
 --------------------------------------------
 * Visit http://izmar.nl/index.php/downloads
 * Download the installer you need and run it
 * Follow the installer's instructions

 The installers allows you to select which format(s) (standalone, VST3 and AU) you want to install.
 After installation you can place move plugins from their default directories (see below) to anywhere you like.

-MacOS
+macOS
 +++++
-The MacOS installer deploys universal binaries, compatible with Intel and Apple Silicon systems, in standalone, VST3 and AU formats.
+The macOS installer deploys universal binaries, compatible with Intel and Apple Silicon systems, in standalone, VST3 and AU formats.
 Plugins are installed in :file:`/Users/you/Library/Audio/Plug-Ins`.

 Windows
 +++++++